Ebola patient in Dallas 'fighting for his life' says CDC head

 "But it's going to take time," Frieden said.
 "The virus is spreading so fast that it's hard to keep up."

+The Nebraska hospital last month also treated and released, Dr. Rick Sacra, an American missionary who also contracted Ebola in Liberia.

+Sacra was admitted to a Massachusetts hospital on Saturday for a likely respiratory infection that is not believed to be a recurrence of the disease, hospital officials there said.

-When asked on Sunday if the United States should suspend flights to and from affected countries or impose a visa ban on travelers from those countries, Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said "absolutely not."
+When asked on Sunday if the U.S. should suspend flights to and from affected countries or impose a visa ban on travelers from those countries, Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said "absolutely not."

-"You can cause unrest in the country," he said.
-"It’s conceivable that governments could fall if you just isolate them completely."

 The CDC has identified 10 people who had direct contact with Duncan as being at greatest risk of infection.
-Another 38 were being monitored as potential contacts, out of 114 people initially evaluated for exposure risks.
-None from either group has shown symptoms, Frieden said.
+Another 40 were being monitored as potential contacts, out of a group of 114 people initially evaluated for exposure risks, though none from either group has shown symptoms, Frieden said.

 Ebola, which can cause fever, vomiting and diarrhea, spreads through contact with bodily fluids such as blood or saliva.

-(Additional reporting by Doina Chiacu and Aruna Viswanatha in Washington, Lisa Maria Garza in Dallas, Jonathan Kaminsky in New Orleans, Lewis Krauskopf and Sharon Begley in New York; Editing by Sophie Walker and Jonathan Oatis)
+(Reporting by Doina Chiacu and Aruna Viswanatha in Washington, Jonathan Kaminsky in New Orleans; With additional writing by Lewis Krauskopf in New York; Editing by Sophie Walker)